JohnSnowLabs/spark-nlp/docs/en/annotators.md

 {% include templates/anno_table_entry.md path="./transformers" name="BertSentenceEmbeddings" summary="Sentence-level embeddings using BERT.
 BERT (Bidirectional Encoder Representations from Transformers) provides dense vector representations for natural language by using a deep, pre-trained neural network with the Transformer architecture."%}
 {% include templates/anno_table_entry.md path="./transformers" name="DistilBertEmbeddings" summary="DistilBERT is a small, fast, cheap and light Transformer model trained by distilling BERT base."%}
 {% include templates/anno_table_entry.md path="./transformers" name="ElmoEmbeddings" summary="Word embeddings from ELMo (Embeddings from Language Models), a language model trained on the 1 Billion Word Benchmark."%}
+{% include templates/anno_table_entry.md path="./transformers" name="LongformerEmbeddings" summary="Longformer is a BERT-like model started from the RoBERTa checkpoint and pretrained for MLM on long documents."%}
 {% include templates/anno_table_entry.md path="./transformers" name="MarianTransformer" summary="Marian is an efficient, free Neural Machine Translation framework written in pure C++ with minimal dependencies."%}
 {% include templates/anno_table_entry.md path="./transformers" name="RoBertaEmbeddings" summary="RoBERTa: A Robustly Optimized BERT Pretraining Approach"%}
 {% include templates/anno_table_entry.md path="./transformers" name="T5Transformer" summary="T5 reconsiders all NLP tasks into a unified text-to-text-format where the input and output are always text strings, in contrast to BERT-style models that can only output either a class label or a span of the input."%}